 Patents are expensive, costing $20,000 to $40,000.
 WARF covers this cost for the technologies we accept, as well as all other costs and legal fees.

-Step four: The equity reviewThe Graduate School will perform an equity review to identify funding sources that may have contractual intellectual property obligations.
+Step four: The equity reviewThe Office of the Vice Chancellor for Research and Graduate Education will perform an equity review to identify funding sources that may have contractual intellectual property obligations.

 Learn more about the university's intellectual property policies here.